Transformation 2 – Address Impact of Climate Change on Humanitarian Action

 IASC Guidance on Environmental Responsibility in Humanitarian Operations

-Subject/ Environment / IASC /
+Subject/ Climate & environment / IASC /

 Guidance Visual